3DBAG/3dbag-docs/docs/en/index.md

 Similarly to the 3D Basisvoorziening, the LoD1.3 models in the 3D Geluid data were generated with a previous, more stable version of the same algorithms that we use in the 3D BAG.

-## Future plans

-- One of the most common questions related to building heights is the exact number of floors in the building.
-However, answering this proves to be more complex than dividing the building height by an average floor height (eg 3 meters).
-Thus, we have [an ongoing MSc research](https://3d.bk.tudelft.nl/education/#theses) that is investigating this topic.
-- Addresses.
-At the moment we don't add the addresses from the BAG to the 3D BAG.
-We might add them in the future.
-- Orientation of roof surfaces.
-It is already possible to query the orientation of roof surfaces in the viewer.
-We may store this information as attribute so that this information can be used in spatial analysis, such as for solar panel potential analysis.

 ## Funding

 ![erc_logo](../images_common/erc_logo_small.png){ align=left } *This project has received funding from the European Research Council (ERC) under the European Unions Horizon2020 Research & Innovation Programme (grant agreement no. 677312 UMnD: Urban modelling in higher dimensions).*